pkpio/netmon/README.md

 to monitor a device or server or website, change the parameters to ping.

 1. Open monitor.sh in a text editor
 2. There are a bunch of parameters with comments.
-It should be clear :)
+It should be clear.

 ISP login